huaweicloud/terraform-provider-huaweicloud/docs/resources/as_group.md

 * `description` (Optional, String) Specifies the description of the AS group.
 The value can contain 0 to 256 characters.

-* `notifications` - (Optional, List) Specifies the notification mode.
-The system only supports `EMAIL` mode which refers to notification by email.

 * `delete_publicip` - (Optional, Bool) Specifies whether to delete the elastic IP address bound to the instances of AS group when deleting the instances.
 The options are `true` and `false`.